dOrgJelli/go-wrap-playground/README.md

-# Osmosis Math Wrap (Demo)
+# Osmosis Math - For Apps (Demo)

-The Osmosis Math wrap aims to bring the math libraries found within the [Osmosis app-chain](https://github.com/osmosis-labs/cosmos-sdk) into front-end applications.
+This project aims to bring the math libraries found within the [Osmosis app-chain](https://github.com/osmosis-labs/cosmos-sdk) into front-end applications.
 It does this by compiling Golang into a WebAssembly-based "wrap" using Polywrap.
-This wrap can then be used within: TypeScript, JavaScript, Python, Rust, Swift, Kotlin, [...](https://github.com/polywrap/client-readiness)
+This wrap can then be used within applications written in: TypeScript, JavaScript, Python, Rust, Swift, Kotlin, [...](https://github.com/polywrap/client-readiness)

 What functionality does this wrap contain?
 The schema can be found in the [`polywrap.graphql`](./polywrap.graphql) file.
 The schema is implemented using [Go](./module).